intel/ipmctl/README.md

 * ipmctl: A Command Line Interface (CLI) application for configuring and managing PMMs from the command line.
 * ipmctl-monitor: A monitor daemon/system service for monitoring the health and status of PMMs.

+## Releases

+01.00.00.xxxx stable branch

+02.00.00.xxxx development branch, not for production

 ## Packages

 Some distributions include ipmctl allowing installation via their package manager.